How To Stop Resource Guarding – By Dan Evans

 Over the past few years, I’ve lost count of the number of emails I get about dealing with resource guarding in dogs.
 So today, I want to touch base on one of the more common questions I had recently, which is… “How exactly do I stop my dog resource guarding?”

 It’s sad to say, but we don’t live in a perfect world.
-And while we’d all like nothing more to own a well-behaved pooch, the fact is that it’s not always going to be as smooth sailing from the get-go.
+And while we’d all like nothing more than to own a well-behaved pooch, the fact is that it’s not always going to be as smooth sailing from the get-go.

 But unfortunately, it happens so often that it can feel like a constant battle to make sure your dog isn’t constantly on the offensive.

-Not only that, but it can put a huge strain on the relationship you have with your dog, which can often result in expensive behavior training or in worst cases, even rehoming them.
+Not only that, but it can put a huge strain on the relationship you have with your dog, which can often result in expensive training or in worst cases, even rehoming them.

 But here’s the problem…